-Reconciliation of the Statement of Revenue, Expenditures, and Change in Fund Balance - Governmental Fund to the Statement of Activities For the Year Ended June 30, 2022
+Reconciliation of the Statement of Revenue, Expenditures, and Change in Fund Balance - Governmental Fund to the Statement of Activities For the Year Ended June 30, 2024

-Net change in fund balances - total governmental funds \$ (64,119) Amounts reported for governmental activities in the statements of activities are different because: Governmental funds report capital outlays and the acquisition of library materials as expenditures.
+Net change in fund balances - total governmental funds (48,152)Amounts reported for governmental activities in the statements of activities are different because: Governmental funds report capital outlays and the acquisition of library materials as expenditures.
 However, in the statement of activities, the cost of these assets is allocated over their estimated useful lives and reported as depreciation expense or amortization expense.
-Capital outlay and library collection Depreciation and amortization expense 294,374 (90,791) 203,583 The issuance of long-term debt (i.e., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Capital outlay and library collection 84,277 (82,123)Depreciation and amortization expense 2,154 The issuance of long-term debt (i.e., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of longterm debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
-Also, governmental funds report the effect of issuance costs, premiums, discounts, and similar items when debt is first issued, wheras these amounts are deferred and amortized in the statement of activities: Other financing sources - Leases Principal repayments - Leases (230,966) 22,091 (208,875) Some expenses reported in the statement of activities do not require the use of current financial resources and therefore, are not reported as expenditures in the governmental funds.
-Accrued compensated absences (3,495) (212,370) Change in Net Position of Governmental Activities \$ (72,906)
+Also, governmental funds report the effect of issuance costs, premiums, discounts, and similar items when debt is first issued, wheras these amounts are deferred and amortized in the statement of activities: Principal repayments - leases 21,693 Some expenses reported in the statement of activities do not require the use of current financial resources and therefore, are not reported as expenditures in the governmental funds.
+Accrued compensated absences 2,200 23,893 Change in Net Position of Governmental Activities (22,105)